Get us in your inbox

 • price 2 of 4

 The Adler is much more than its – admittedly exceptionally cool – retro building.
-In a prime Hollywood location, this place is just a short walk of the likes of the Dolby Theatre and the Walk of Fame.
+In a prime Hollywood location, this place is just a short walk from the likes of the Dolby Theatre and the Walk of Fame.
 And the hotel itself doesn’t rest on the laurels of simply being so stunning.
 The lobby and rooms are packed with references to Old Hollywood, while the on-site Clark Street Diner dishes up some of the finest waffles around.

 • Hotels